XRPLF/xrpl-dev-portal/content/tutorials/quickstart/transfer-nftokens.md

 ```

-Get the account wallets and connect to the XRPL.
+Get the account wallets and connect to the ledger.

 ```